Data & Security

 Management Console

-In addition to our GDPR APIs, you can quickly and easily request data for users or remove user data directly through your Gamesight account's dashboard on the Management page.
+In addition to our GDPR APIs, you can quickly and easily request data for users or remove user data directly through your Gamesight account's dashboard on the Settings page.

-Once you are on the Management page, click "Data & Security" below the Game column to view the Data & Security options as shown below.
+Once you are on the Settings page, click "Data & Security" below the Game column to view the Data & Security options as shown below.

 You can use the Data Access option to request data for a specific User ID.
 This can not only help you fulfill data access requests that you may receive, but you can also utilize the data request to validate your integration status.
 An example of a Data Access request is shown below.